lewagon/dotfiles/04-Front-End/03-Bootstrap-Grids-Layouts/03-Bootstrap-forms/README.md

 Build a [responsive signup form](http://lewagon.github.io/bootstrap-challenges/10-Login/).

+**⚠️ Before starting, read all the instructions carefully until the end.⚠️**.
+Forms are among the most important components in a website, so you should know how to design them!

 ## Grid offset technique

 The trick to make a responsive form is to inject it in a Bootstrap grid with an offset: